JJ/hoborg/text/text.md

 made the money disappear in a rustle of its clothes.

 He told me to follow him.
 Nobody answered the knock from inside, so we entered anyways.
-It was dark, and we could barely see anything from the light that entered from the already dark outside.
+It was dark inside, and we could barely see anything from the light that entered from the already dark outside.
+He lighted a match.

 "You see?
-It's right here"
+It's right here."
+He said, but I barely could see where he was pointing.
+We kept bumping into things.

 "I can't see a damn thing, man.
 Can't you turn on the light?"